axido/hello-world/README.md

 # hello-world
-This is where I collect the programming exercises I do.
+This is where I collect some of the programming exercises I do.

 ### MOOC.fi